mlund/faunus/docs/_docs/energy.md

     - ...
 ~~~

-The keyword `maxenergy` can be used to stop energy evaluation when a large
+The keyword `maxenergy` can be used to skip further energy evaluation if a term returns a large
-energy change (in kT) is observed which will most likely lead to rejection.
+energy change (in kT), which will likely lead to rejection.
 The default value is _infinity_.

 **Note:**